sensei-hacker/inavwiki/"Something"-is-disabled----Reasons.md

 ## Arming disabled reasons

-iNav will refuse to arm for the following reasons:
+iNav will refuse to arm for the following reasons (e.g. from cli `status`):

 | Reason  (CLI Mnemonic) | Bit Mask (Hex) | Explanation |
 | ------ | ----- | ----------- |